redradix/reduken/README.md

 import { createStore, combineReducers } from 'redux' import { connect, Provider } from 'react-redux'

-import { entities, hash, list, pagination, set, enableBatching } from 'reduken' import { hset, hget } from 'reduken/hash'
+import { entities, hash, list, pagination, enableBatching } from 'reduken' import { hset, hget } from 'reduken/hash'

 // 1.
 Create store with the reduken reducers